creativecommons/creativecommons.github.io-source/README.md

 ## Contributing

 - See [`CONTRIBUTING.md`](CONTRIBUTING.md) for information on how to contribute
+- See [Contributors to
+  creativecommons/creativecommons.github.io-source][contributors] for
-- See [Contributors][contributors] on GitHub for information on contributions to this project :blush:
+  information on contributions to this project :blush:

 [contributors]: https://github.com/creativecommons/creativecommons.github.io-source/graphs/contributors "Contributors to creativecommons/creativecommons.github.io-source"